It's that time of year when everyone is looking to eat a little healthier. I know I ate more than my fill of sweets over the holiday season!

 The honey lime chicken marinade consists of only five ingredients, but wow, does it ever perk up your chicken and turn it into something special.
 This is a recipe worth sharing!

 As I mentioned, just five simple ingredients -- soy sauce, lime juice, olive oil, honey, and chopped garlic -- get whisked together to create the marinade.
 I sliced up my chicken breasts so the marinade could cover more surface area, and I put the sliced chicken and marinade in a large Ziploc bag to marinate for about four hours.

 This was super simple to throw together at lunch time, and it was ready to grill when the kids got home from school.

 Slicing the chicken breasts makes the grilling process much faster -- about five minutes per side was all that was necessary.
 It also made serving the chicken super easy, a couple slices for my youngest, adding a few more for my bigger eaters.

 I served our honey lime chicken over this delicious coconut cilantro lime rice.
 This is one quick and easy weeknight meal!

-If you love the is Grilled Honey Lime Chicken, I have a feeling you'll also love these Cilantro Chipotle Grilled Chicken Thighs...
+If you love this Grilled Honey Lime Chicken, I have a feeling you'll also love these Cilantro Chipotle Grilled Chicken Thighs...
 Add a veggie side to either recipe and you've got a delicious and filling, yet still healthful, meal that will appeal to the whole family!